acconeer/acconeer-python-exploration/docs/ref_apps/a121/parking.rst

 Parking
 =======

-The use case of mounting a radar on a parking space is an established functional concept present in the Acconeer offering for the A111 sensor.
-This algorithm extends this to the A121 sensor as well.
+The use case of mounting a radar on a parking space is an established functional concept present in the Acconeer offering.

 Algorithm Concept
 -----------------